MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/domain-registrar-setup-limitations.md

 ## Create DNS records at MyDomain for Microsoft

 The MyDomain website doesn't support SRV records, which means several Teams and Email features won't work.
-No matter which Microsoft plan you use, if you manage your DNS records at MyDomain, there are significant service limitations, and you might want to switch to a different DNS hosting provider.
+No matter which Microsoft plan you use, there are significant service limitations if you manage your DNS records at MyDomain.
+You might want to switch to a different DNS hosting provider in this case.

 ## Create DNS records for Microsoft using Windows-based DNS